jbisetto/free-genai-bootcamp-2025/song-vocabulary/README.md

 # Japanese Song Vocabulary Generator

-This application uses AI to find Japanese song lyrics and extract vocabulary words for language learning.
+This application uses AI to find song lyrics and extract Japanese vocabulary words for language learning.
+It supports both Japanese and English songs.

 ## Features

 - Search for song lyrics using DuckDuckGo
 - Extract Japanese vocabulary from lyrics using Mistral 7B
+- Support for both Japanese and English songs:
+  - Japanese songs: Extract vocabulary directly from lyrics
+  - English songs: Identify nouns, verbs, and adjectives and translate them to Japanese
 - Format vocabulary with kanji, romaji, English translation, and character breakdown
 - Expose functionality through a FastAPI endpoint